Sugar (South Korean group)

-Sugar (Hangul:슈가, Japanese:シュガー) was a South Korean girl group formed by Starworld in 2001.
-The group's final lineup was composed of Ahyoomee, Hye Seung and Lee Ha Rin.
+Sugar (Hangul: 슈가, Japanese: シュガー) was a South Korean girl group formed by Starworld in 2001.
+The group's final lineup was composed of Ahyoomee, Hye Seung and Lee Ha-rin.

 During their career, the group saw moderate success in the Korean music market and released multiple songs in Japan.
-Sugar's Japanese singles "Take It Shake It" and "Real Identity" were notably the theme songs for Kaleido Star, a popular anime.
+Sugar's Japanese singles "Take It Shake It" and "Real Identity" were notably the theme songs for Kaleido Star.

 The group officially disbanded after their contract with Starworld expired in December 2006, while only Ahyoomee maintained her career with Starworld until 2007 before transferring to the Starworld's affiliated label SM Entertainment.

 History

-Sugar made their first public appearance on music show in December 2001 with pre-debut single "Sweet Love".
+The company that formed Sugar, Starworld was a company founded in 1997 by Lee Soo-Young, the member of the South Korean group "Runway" (활주로; Hwaljuro) and father of the South Korean-American singer Sunny.
+Sugar made their first public appearance on music show in December 2001 with the pre-debut single "Sweet Love".
 The group later released their debut album, Tell Me Why, with the single "Tell Me Why" on March 13, 2002.
 Sugar was most compared by fans to the female groups M.I.L.K. and Shinvi for their similar musical styles and images.
 Many girl groups during this time only released a debut album before leaving the music market.
 However, Sugar returned in 2003 with the release of their second album, Shine on June 18.
 Member Sae Byul changed her stage name to Hye Seung (her real name) ahead of their comeback.

-Sugar debut in Japan with release their first album titled Double Rainbow, with the first single "Go the Distance" on February 4, 2004.
-They released the single 〈All my loving / Cherry Blossom Train (Sakura 列車)〉and〈Wind and Flowers (Wind and Flowers) / Present / Heart & Soul〉Subsequently, in March and July, were used as the soundtrack of the anime Kaleido Star.
+Sugar made their official debut in Japan with the release of their first album titled Double Rainbow, with the first single "Go the Distance" on February 4, 2004.
+They released the single〈All my loving / Cherry Blossom Train (Sakura 列車)〉and〈Wind and Flowers (Wind and Flowers) / Present / Heart & Soul〉Subsequently, in March and July, they were used as the soundtrack of the anime Kaleido Star.
 The singles and album all charted and were met with moderate success.